P-p-H-d/mlib/README.md

 ##### `M_LET(var1[,var2[,...]], oplist|type)`

-This macro defines the variable `var1`(resp. `var2`, `...`) of oplist `oplist`.
+This macro defines the variable `var1`(resp. `var2`, `...`) with the oplist `oplist` for the next block of code.
-If a type (instead of an oplist) is used, the oplist of the type shall have been registered globally.
+A type can be used instead of an oplist, in which case the macro will use the oplist globally associated to this type.
+Then the oplist is used to get the constructor methods and destructor method of the type.

-It initializes `var1` (resp. `var2`, `...`) by calling the initialization method, and clears `var1` (resp. `var2`, `...`) by calling the clear method when the bracket associated to the `M_LET` go out of scope.
+It initializes `var1` (resp. `var2`, `...`) by calling the right initialization method in function of the given context and clears `var1` (resp. `var2`, `...`) by calling the clear method when the bracket associated to the `M_LET` go out of scope.

+If the exception model is activated, the clear method is also called if an exception is thrown in the next block of code.
+The ̀`M_LET` macro enables support of [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization)

 Its formulation is based on the expression `let var1 as type in`

-Several forms are supported for the initialization method:
+Several forms are supported for the context of the initialization method:

 * If `var1` (resp. `var2`, `...`) has the form (`v1`, `arguments...`),
 then the variable `v1` will be initialized with the contains of the initializing list `arguments...`.
-* If `arguments` is single and within parenthesis or if there is more one argument or if the property `LET_AS_INIT_WITH` of the type is defined, it will use the operator `INIT_WITH` (if it exists) to emplace the variable with the given arguments.
-The arguments are therefore expected to be compatible with the `INIT_WITH` operator.
+* If `arguments...` is a single argument within parenthesis or if there is more one argument or if the property `LET_AS_INIT_WITH` of the oplist is defined, then it uses the operator `INIT_WITH` (if it exists) to emplace the variable with the given arguments (The arguments are therefore expected to be compatible with the `INIT_WITH` operator).
-* Otherwise, it will use the operator `INIT_SET` (argument is expected to be the same type as the initialized type in such case).
+* Otherwise, it will use the operator `INIT_SET` (argument is expected to be the same type as the initialized type in such case) if there is a single argument.
 * Otherwise, it will use the empty initializer `INIT` operator.

 > [!IMPORTANT]